naimabdrahman/iac/terraform/readme.txt

-try to keep only single tf file for single tf directory
+try keeping only single tf file for single tf directory

+in this case =>
+either  linode-terraform-node.tf
+or      linode-terraform-web.tf